FAQ’s

 In our experience, all but the largest packaging suppliers can’t provide information on potential trace impurities, leachables, migration from the packaging etc for cosmetics.
 However food contact materials have had to comply with their own regulations for a long time and we consider compliance with these regulations to be sufficient for cosmetics.

-Can I make cosmetic products that look like food?
+Can I sell cosmetic products that look like food?

 Food Imitation – Products that could be confused with food: